SoldierCorp/webpack-starter-pug-sass-es6-jquery/README.md

 ## Contributions

-You can contribute directly to this repository or create a fork and perform your own modifications.
+Any contribution is well received.
+You only have to fork this repo and submit your PRs with some descriptive text.

 ## Terms of use

-Feel free to use it in the way you want just be sure to add a link/mention to the original repository or the author, me :)
+Feel free to use it in the way you want.
+Just be sure to add a link/mention to the original repository or the author, me 🙂

 ## Donations

-You can of course help a little bit with some donation to buy more coffee :)
+A donation to buy more coffee is always well received if this starter helped you to create your website!

 <a href="https://www.buymeacoffee.com/edgardo" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>